AdvUni/gafaspot/doc/secengs_ssh.md

     curl --header 'X-Vault-Token: '"$VAULT_TOKEN"'' --request POST --data @ssh_config.json http://127.0.0.1:8200/v1/operate/<environment_name>/SSH/config/ca

-Use following config:
+As you see, the last part of the request path is `ca`.
+This defines that the SSH Secrets Engine will be used with the Signed Certificates Mode.
+Further, use following config:

     {
         "generate_signing_key": true
     }

 The Secrets Engine will generate a new ssh key pair and return the public key to you.
 It is your job to register it in all your environment's devices as Certificate Authority.
-You can also call it later with
+Later, you can retrieve the key again with:

     curl http://127.0.0.1:8200/v1/operate/<environment_name>/SSH/public_key